kangojs/kangojs/packages/common-middleware/README.md

 ## 🤔 About
 There are common middleware functions and packages that are used in a lot of Express projects.
-This package bundles those all together into one central place to make it quicker and easier to include them.
+This package bundles all those together into one central place to make it quicker and easier to include them.

+While this package has been built mainly for use with [KangoJS](https://github.com/kangojs/kangojs), it's not doing anything other than creating & managing Express middleware, so it should work in any Express project.

 ## 💥 Features
 - Common Middleware